tribolil/afasimakker/README.md

 OPENAI_API_KEY="INSERT KEY"
 ```

-In terminal, add the key as an environment variable in the terminal.
+In case the above does not work, add the key as an environment variable directly in the terminal.
 ```shell
 set OPENAI_API_KEY="INSERT KEY"
 ```

 #### 3. Integrate assistants

-Either create assistants with the desired instructions, model, etcetera in `create-assistants.py` (remember to install openai in this case) or do this manually on your own personal account on [OpenAI platform](https://platform.openai.com/playground/assistants).
-Now add these assistantIds to the file path `app\api\assistants\threads\[threadId]\messages\route.ts`
+For the application to run smoothly, assistants must be created.
+In this case, five assistants have been created with unique instructions and the selected large language model.
+Each assistant can be configurated to respond to other [parameters](https://platform.openai.com/docs/api-[reference](https://platform.openai.com/docs/assistants/quickstart/step-1-create-an-assistant).
+The assistants can be created in the file `create-assistants.py`, in this case openai has to be installed in the terminal.
+Alternatively, the assistants can be created manually on your own personal account on [OpenAI platform](https://platform.openai.com/playground/assistants).

+After doing the above, the assistantsIds have to be added to the file path `app\api\assistants\threads\[threadId]\messages\route.ts` to the code snippet below.
+Each assistantId should substitute ADD.
+Rememeber that each assistant

-(Beware that the code currently is set up to have five assistants with different instructions.
-If another amount of assistants is wanted, remember to add more to below code snippet by continuing the switch, add a specific folder for this category in app\categories in which the correct assistantNo is set, and lastly add this category to the home page in app\page.tsx)
+(The code currently is set to have five unique assistants.
+If another amount of assistants is wanted, remember to add more to below code snippet by continuing the switch in below code snippet, add a specific folder for this category in `app\categories` in which the assistantNo is defined, and lastly add this category to the home page in app\page.tsx)

 ```shell
 // assistantNo are in each file in app\categories. assistantId can be retrieved from terminal when creating the assistants in create-assistants.py